Wrathan/StructogramDesigner/README.md

 how different algorithms look in different programming languages.

 ## Setup
-Simply run *sdsetup.exe* to install the software in Windows systems.
+Simply run *sdsetup.exe* to install the software on Windows.